Culture Fix: The Best Art Exhibitions in Sydney in 2024

 Celebrating the 30th anniversary of the Coomaditchie United Aboriginal Corporation, the exhibition reveals the settlement's evolution at Coomaditchie Lagoon in Wollongong.
 Original documents and a film uncover its social and political journey, while showcasing the artists' impact across the Illawarra.

-From public spaces to galleries, their work adorns the region, captured in stunning photographs.
+From public spaces to galleries, their work is captured in stunning photographs.

 Museum of Sydney, Corner of Phillip and Bridge Street, Sydney